 MicroCannula Filler Injection

 Board Certified and Cosmetic Fellowship Trained Dermatologist Dr. Thomas Adrian offers microcannula based filler injections at the Center.
-Traditional needle based filler injection results in significant tissue trauma with associated pain and a high risk of bruising.
-Microcannulas utilize a blunt tipped cannula which drastically reduces pain & minimized the risk of bruising associated with filler injection, resulting in comfortable zero-downtime treatments.
+Traditional needle-based filler injection results in significant tissue trauma with associated pain and a high risk of bruising.
+Microcannulas utilize a blunt tipped cannula which drastically reduces pain & minimizes the risk of bruising associated with filler injection, resulting in comfortable, zero-downtime treatments.

 Injection Lipolysis (Kybella)

 In the 2000’s it was found that, when injected into pockets of fat, certain substances cause fat cell membranes to dissolve, resulting in localized, long-lasting fat reduction.
-While this procedure fell out of favor for many years, in 2015 Kybella was FDA approved for injection fat reduction of submental fat.
+Kybella is FDA approved for injection fat reduction of submental fat.
 Through a series of injections, unwanted localized areas of fat can be reduced in size with long-lasting results.